twbs/bootstrap/docs/components/buttons.md

 group: components
 ---

-Buttons are used to execute actions in forms, dialogs, and more.
-Use any of the available button classes to quickly create a styled button.
+Use Bootstrap's custom button styles for actions in forms, dialogs, and more.
+Includes support for a handful of contextual variations, sizes, states, and more.

 ## Contents